monsoonmaelstrom/book2/book2.md

 There’s nothing.

 I’m not sure how long I’ve been here.
 I have no idea if time is moving very slowly, or very quickly.
 I haven’t been hungry, thirsty, or tired since I’ve been here.
 I’m honestly not even totally sure if I’m corporeal or if I’m an idea trapped in my own head.
 I keep trying to feel my body and I think, for brief moments, I do.
-But then the idea of it collapses like a sandcastle that’s too close to the water, and I’m not sure if I’ve imagined it or not.
+But then the idea of it collapses like a sandcastle that’s too close to the water, and I can’t tell if I’ve imagined it or not.

-I’m going to go crazy if I can’t find a way out of here.
-If Liam can’t find a way to get me out.
+I’m going to go crazy if I can’t find a way out of here—if Liam can’t find a way to get me out.
 Because I think he’s the only one who might be able to.
 I have no idea how Alex or Davy could even find me.
 It’s solely the connection Liam has to me which might allow him to do it, and that’s assuming it’s intact outside of this place.

 I could be dead, but I’m pretty sure I’m not. *Being* dead seems like the kind of thing you’d be sure of, and I definitely don’t *feel* dead.
 What I feel, is really fucking annoyed.